Sand Room Budoir – Dramatic Light & Dreamy Textures in NYC Studio

 Special Notes for photographers.

-• Space: It’s small - likely a max of 4-5 people.
-This also means don’t bring a zoom lens over 70mm
+Space: It’s small - likely a max of 4-5 people.
+This also means don’t bring a zoom lens unless you’re really trying to get those detail shots